Top 9 AI Productivity Tools for Digital Workflow Management

 Image Source: canva.com

-Canva added AI into its design platform with Magic Studio.
-The AI side covers writing, design, audio, and video in one place, so you don’t need to keep switching to other tools.
+Canva added AI into its design platform through Magic Studio.
+It brings together AI tools for writing, design, image editing, and video creation in one place, so you don’t need to keep switching between different tools.

 Key Features